-Why follow: Based in Brighton, Anna is incredibly knowledgeable about skincare (check out her recent glowy skin recipe post) but also is one of the most organised women I have ever met, and she's happy to share all her secrets on her website (her super-helpful morning productivity post isn't to be missed) and YouTube channel.
+Why follow: Based in Brighton, Anna is incredibly knowledgeable about skincare (check out her recent glowy skin recipe post) and one of the most organised women I've ever met.
+She's happy to share all her secrets on her website (her super-helpful morning productivity post isn't to be missed) and YouTube channel.

 Why follow: There are many things we love about Katie Jane Hughes's approach to beauty.
 Whether that's the most gorgeous eye makeup tutorials we've ever seen or a blow-by-blow account of getting microblading on her Insta Stories, we're hooked.

 Why follow: While we love checking out Bleach London's Insta feed for some hair-colour ideas, there is also Zoe London, who often changes hers up, particularly with bold and bright hues.
 And if you're worried about how much dye is affecting your strands, fear not—she even has a great tip for how to fix that.

 Why follow: Despite this blog's moniker, its approach to beauty is anything but.
 Expect bold, bright and breathtaking images from this contemporary site.
 The ideal place to give you inspiration when you're tired of your old makeup routine and you want something to kick-start a transformation.